 Relaxed performances don’t need to be complicated.
 The responsibility for making a show ‘relaxed’ is shared by the audience, the venue and the performers.
 The elements they should all include are:

-• An introduction at the start of the show to remind the audience that it’s a relaxed performance and giving anyone who needs to move or be noisy the freedom to do so.
+4 – An introduction at the start of the show to remind the audience that it’s a relaxed performance and giving anyone who needs to move or be noisy the freedom to do so.
 Audience members should also be able to leave and come back in at any point.

 Why provide relaxed performances?